-My performance is part of the Los Angeles Art Deco Society's 38th Hollywood Forever Cemetery tour.
+My performance is part of the Los Angeles Art Deco Society's 38th in-person (socially distant) Hollywood Forever Cemetery walking tour.
 Also featured on the tour are the stories---told by performers and historians---of silent screen god Rudolph Valentino, action hero Douglas Fairbanks Sr., actress and William Randolph Hearst mistress Marion Davies, filmmaker Cecil B. DeMille, slain director William Desmond Taylor, and over twenty other early Hollywood stars, movie moguls, and pioneers interred at Hollywood Forever.

 In addition to performing as Barbara on the tour for over ten years, this is my fifth year producing the tour since Frank Cooper, the man who created and ran it for thirty-three years, handed me the reins.

 This event typically sells out.
 For tickets and additional details, click here.

 (LA Times photo of me as Barbara La Marr [taken at Mountain View Mausoleum] by James Staub)

 To learn more about Barbara La Marr, visit my tribute site: https://barbaralamarr.net/.